iabhi16/LFR-Line-Following-Robot-/README.md

 Code is available in this repo you can download and upload it on the Arduino Atmega 328P Microcontroller.

 ## Applications
++ This can be used in driver less car system with some added features like obstacle detection.
++ This can also be used in industrial and defense applications.